Tenants don’t give a shit about your property. Learn it, live it, love it.

 Getting caught in the “Magnolia” trap is an easy thing to do.
 Guilty!

-Light colours provides the illusion of space and cleanliness, which of course is the perfect cocktail to entice prospective tenants.
+Light colours provide the illusion of space and cleanliness, which of course is the perfect cocktail to entice prospective tenants.
 But the compelling illusion has an extremely short life-span, especially in BTL properties.
 A few months of practical living and the once-glowing shades of magnolia become gloomy and murky.
 It’s extremely difficult to keep light walls and carpets clean, and generally speaking, it’s work that most tenants won’t have any interest in participating in.
 Ultimately, applying a light colour palette is a sure-fire way to exhaust your funds on frequent coats of paints and replacement carpets.
 Avoid it.

 I find that mid-toned browns and greys are most practical/durable.
 They don’t cast too much of a shadow (especially in rooms with access to natural lighting) and they’re neutral so they go with most other colours.